msmhq/msm/README.markdown

 ## Upcomming features

 * **Restore:** Roll-back to an old world or whole server backup automatically.
 * **QuickBackup:** If you store your backups non-locally (maybe on a NAS), QuickBackup optionally creates a backup locally for speed, and then moves it after your players are building again!
+My initial testing shows a 54 second network backup confaltes to 23 seconds of ingame time.

 ## Acknowledgements